 Ferro-cement boat in the desert

-Early in the Seventies, before I got pregnant, I was helping Richard Morse, hydrologist for the New Mexico Highway Department, make a Ferro Cement boat in the desert near where the Santa Fe Race Track is today.
+Early in the Seventies, before I got pregnant, I was helping Richard Morse, hydrologist for the New Mexico Highway Department, build a Ferro Cement boat in the desert near where the Santa Fe Race Track is today.

 I did the oxy/aceteline welding.
 (I wanted to be a silversmith, so it was a little off the mark.)
+That’s me in the center of the photo.

 Me and Marcia with the Fresh Stuff